Routes to turbulence in Taylor-Couette flow: Subcritical route to turbulence

+This is exactly like the bifurcation from a WV state into a relative periodic solution (MWV) shown earlier in Fig.~\ref{fig:timeSeries}(e) for \TCF.
+As \ReS is further increased, a period-doubling cascade (PDC) renders the flow chaotic.
+Despite the difference in the precise bifurcations occurring here in PCF and in the case of TCF, the situation is similar in both cases.
+Chaos emerges from a simple solution (WV) after a short bifurcation sequence during which symmetries are lost and the temporal complexity increases.
+We however stress that in PCF, these changes in phase space occur far away from the laminar base state, which actually remains stable to infinitesimal disturbances for arbitrarily large Reynolds numbers~\cite{romanov1973stability}.
 As \ReS is further increased, the chaotic attractor's volume grows in phase space, \ie larger fluctuations of the velocity occur.
-Finally, the attractor collides with a twin lower branch WV solution, born at the same saddle-node bifurcation, and is destroyed~\cite{lustro2019onset}.
+Finally, the attractor collides with a twin lower branch WV solution, born at the same saddle-node bifurcation, and is destroyed~\cite{lustro2019onset, Grebogi1983}.
 Beyond this \ReS the chaotic dynamics is not sustained, but transient, and the resulting lifetime distributions are exponential~\cite{kreilos2014increasing}.
 Although this is consistent with the experimental observations at larger \ReS described in the previous section, there are crucial qualitative differences.
 The DNS described in this section were performed by imposing artificial symmetries in small computational cells.
 This stabilises the solutions, simplifies the temporal dynamics and precludes the spatial localisation typical of turbulent spots.
 In conclusion, a wide gap between theory and experiment remains at this stage.
-The interested reader is referred to the recent review by Avila \etal~\cite{Avila2023} (with main focus on pipe flow).
+The interested reader is referred to the recent review by Avila \etal~\cite{Avila2023} with main focus on pipe flow.
+Several families of simple solutions with distinct symmetries have been computed in \TCF to date~\cite{meseguer2009families, deguchi2014subcritical, wang2022}.
+A particularly interesting solution computed for plane Couette flow~\cite{reetz2018invariant} is spatially localised in the form of a spiral, similar to the spiral turbulence observed in experiments and shown in Fig.~\ref{fig:spirals}.
+Generally, these solutions are all unstable, but it has been demonstrated that the phase space of the turbulent dynamics is organised around them and their stable and unstable manifolds \cite{kawahara2001periodic, gibson2008visualizing}; reviews are given by Graham \& Floryan~\cite{Graham2021} and Kawahara \etal~\cite{kawahara2012significance}.
+More recent studies using a Taylor--Couette system with $\aspratio = 1$ have provided experimental evidence supporting the importance of simple solutions in organising the turbulent dynamics \cite{krygier2021, Crowley2022a, Crowley2023}.
+We conclude this section by noting that Deguchi~\cite{deguchi2017linear} recently made the surprising discovery of a linear instability of \TCF with stationary inner cylinder.
+However, for typical experimental gap widths (\ie $\rratio\gtrsim\num{0.1}$), this instability only occurs for $\Reo\gtrsim\num{e7}$.
+Even if these extreme Reynolds numbers could be attained in experiments (not achieved so far), subcritical transition would certainly occur well before this instability could be observed.